At 2:50 p.m., Hector Gonzalez places his lunch in his locker and clocks into his job as a virtual security officer at ECAMSECURE.

 What Does a Virtual Security Guard Do?

-Hector is one of the virtual guards who staff the U.S.-based call center, part of the growing trend in virtual security careers.
+Hector is one of the virtual security officers who staff the U.S.-based call center, part of the growing trend in virtual security careers.
 The job is different than that of a traditional security guard.
 There’s no standing on your feet for hours in all kinds of weather, with hours of boredom punctuated by moments of intensity.

 Hector begins his shift by reading the daily operations memo to update him on ongoing incidents, contact information and anything else he needed to know to provide a high-quality level of service.